7 Differences between baking soda and baking powder

 Baking Powder differs from baking soda because it already contains its own acid, which means fewer acids need to be added to the recipe itself.
 The most common type of baking powder is made up of baking soda, cornstarch, and cream of tartar.

-What is the difference between Baking Soda and Baking Powder?
+What are the differences between Baking Soda and Baking Powder?

 1. Baking powder does not always need to be paired with an acidic ingredient in order for it to react because the acid itself has already been added!
 This means that you do not have to worry about whether or not your recipe contains acidic ingredients.